 I have always loved holidays.
 As I got older I discovered the joys of traveling and exploring new places.
 I remember listening to an interview on radio 4 with a mum traveling round India with her young daughter.
 I thought to myself “I’d like to do that, travel with my child if I have one, one day.”
-I am lucky enough to now indeed be doing that.
+I am lucky enough to now indeed do that.
 Here are some of the why’s and how’s…

 Why is it so good to travel with kids?